-Drop: The height difference between the heel and toe of a shoe.
+Drop: A somewhat recent addition to any shoe geek’s vocabulary.
+The height difference between the heel and toe of a shoe.
 Most running shoes are around a 10mm drop, which means the heel is elevated 10mm above the toe.
 “Zero drop” refers to shoes with no height difference between the heel and toe.

 Power Hiking: Technique used to move most efficiently on steep hills (above 15% grade).
 Knowing when to switch between running and power hiking can improve your performances in trail races with steep slopes and large amounts of vertical gain.